tigerfarm/tigtaskrouterworker/README.md

 - TOKEN_PASSWORD : your token password (Password is required to create tokens.
 The password can be any string you want to use.)
 - WORKSPACE_SID : your TaskRouter workspace SID

-Note, if you need to redeploy and keep the same Heroku URL remove the old app by using the Heroku dashboard: https://dashboard.heroku.com.
+Note, if you need to redeploy and keep the same Heroku URL, then remove the old app.
-- From the dashboard, select the app.
+- From the [Heroku dashboard](https://dashboard.heroku.com), select the app which is to be removed.
 - Click Settings.
 Go to the bottom and click Delete app.
 - Then, redeploy the app by click the GitHub Deploy to Heroku button.
 Note, you will need to re-enter the Config Vars.